 From the placement of products to the way things are priced, here’s a guide to the psychology of supermarket shopping.

 1. The path you take

 Ever wondered why the fruit and veg section is usually right at the front door but the milk and bread and other things you need are right at the back?
-Supermarkets have spent millions of dollars researching the behaviours of customers so they can determine how to get them to spend more money in store.
+Supermarkets have spent millions of dollars researching and using product merchandising companies to learn the behaviours of customers so they can determine how to get them to spend more money in store.

 The research shows that when you start at the right side of the supermarket and work your way anti-clockwise around the store you are likely to spend more money than if you go in a clockwise direction.